fullama/Mendeley_Vienna_plugin/README.md

          * or click 'Download ZIP', and unzip the downladed file
      * Double click on the mendeley.viennaplugin file
      *  The plugin is now installed (message box will confirm)
-     *  A 'Share with Mendely' button can also be added by going to:
+     *  A 'Share with Mendeley' button can also be added by going to:
        * View > Customise Toolbar in Vienna

    - RSS feeds from pubmed searches can be added to Vienna
      * eg. click on the + in Vienna and paste the following link:
          * http://www.ncbi.nlm.nih.gov/entrez/eutils/erss.cgi?rss_guid=18mpxdVb_vLsu7lPiViaB5chnaHHBmdx9um6CQx9BF1dZVbwNE
      * This subscribes you to a feed with new papers on p53
-     * Interesting articles can be added to mendeley by clicking:
+     * Interesting articles can be added to Mendeley by clicking:
-       * Article > share with mendeley
+       * Article > share with Mendeley

 ###Instructions with screenshots:
 ####Installation